phusion/passenger/doc/Packaging.txt.md

 the user initiates the compilation process) stores binaries in, the following
 directories:

- * Normally, binaries are to be located in the `agents` and `libout` subdirectories under the source root.
+ * Normally, binaries are to be located in the `buildout` subdirectory under the source root.
  * Phusion Passenger Standalone does things a little differently.
 Binaries are to be located in one of the following directories, whichever it finds first: